 Best Baby Bottle Brush

-Of all the bottle brushes we've had the pleasure of using, the OXO Tot Brush is an all-around crowd favorite.
-The bristles are the ideal combination of soft and stiff that allows you to get a good scrub going, but doesn't fling water all over the kitchen.
-The rubber-coated handle is slightly longer than average, enabling you to clean the bottom of taller bottles with ease.
+Of all the bottle brushes we've had the pleasure of using, the OXO Tot Brush is by far our first choice.
+The plastic wiggle bristles find the ideal balance between soft and stiff that allows you to get a good scrub going, but doesn't fling water all over the kitchen.
+The long, rubber-coated handle enables you to reach the bottom of taller bottles with ease.
 To sanitize the brush, you can throw it in the dishwasher for a thorough cleaning.
 One of our favorite features of the OXO Tot is the nipple cleaner.
-One of the few included nipple brushes with nylon bristles, we feel it does a much better job of cleaning than a rubber one.
-It screws into the neck of the larger brush for storage and snaps securely into place, so there is no chance of losing it.
-We also love that it comes with a sturdy base to set up when not in use.
+While many products come with a rubber textured nipple cleaner, the OXO has nylon bristles, which we feel do a much better job of cleaning.
+When not in use, it screws into the handle of the larger brush and snaps securely into place, so there is no chance of losing it.
+We also love the sturdy base that offers a place to set up the entire brush when you are done.

-While there is not much to complain about with the OXO Tot Brush, it is made entirely of plastic, which we prefer to avoid due to its health and environmental impacts.
+There is not much to complain about with the OXO Tot Brush, but there are a few things that we would have liked to change.
+It is made entirely of plastic, which we prefer to avoid due to its health and environmental impacts.
 Another common complaint is that it can be somewhat tricky to remove the nipple brush.
-It requires a button pressing and twisting combo apart for which you must use two hands.
+It requires you to press a button and twist the neck at the same time, and we struggled to do it without using two hands.
 We do not consider this a deal-breaker, but it is not as convenient as some other options we tested.
 In the end, we found that the functionality of the brush easily outweighed these small drawbacks.
-The OXO Tot is our top choice for a bottle brush and one we highly recommend.
+The OXO Tot is our top choice for a bottle brush and one we love to use.

 The Mama Bear Bottle Brush is a handy bottle cleaning tool with a sponge tip and soft nylon bristles twisted in a steel neck.
 The handle is made of plastic with a slip resistant coating and is fairly comfortable to hold.
 We really like the sponge and bristle combo as we feel it provides a good scrub, but is also gentle on delicate surfaces.
 The stem of the brush is very thin and easily fits into small openings, and the sponge molds easily to reach the corners of oddly shaped bottles.
 The bristles are soft enough that you do not get much back spray when removing the brush from a narrow opening.
 The opposite tip has a lightly textured plastic nipple cleaner, however, it is not our favorite.
 The entire brush is dishwasher safe on the top rack, however, hand washing will help with longevity.